facebookarchive/stripe_to_xero/readme.md

 # Usage

 - Either `bundle install` or `gem install stripe` to use the `Stripe` gem.
+- Install CasperJS if you'd like to automatically upload the results into Xero
 - Enter your stripe secret key either as an environment variable, or copy and paste it directly into the script and uncomment the line where that happens.
+- Enter your Xero credentials to enable auto upload
 - Run the script `./stripe_to_xero.rb`
 - Create a "Stripe" bank account on Xero, with manual bank feeds.
-- Upload `xero.csv` into "Stripe" bank account.
+- Upload `xero.csv` into "Stripe" bank account, or use our `auto_import.sh` script to make it happen automatically.
 - Reconcile away.

 # Notes

+We use `foreman` to easily set up environment variables.
+You might find it handy too.

 Requires ruby 1.9.

-This script doesn't really deal with refunds, and we only care about transfers which are final, not ones which are pending.
-Happy to take pull requests to deal with refunds better.
+Last time I checked, refunds were implemented lazily, so hopefully you don't need them.
+(Happy to take pull requests!)

-The bank name (default: `US Bank`) is configurable by changing the `bank_name` variable at the top of the script.
+The bank name for transfers (default: `US Bank`) is configurable by changing the `bank_name` variable at the top of the script.

-# Future versions

-Might include the ability to upload to Xero directly, if I can figure out some way for them to let bots in.
-They don't support bank account transactions entered via the API, so I'd have to fake it somehow.
-Might use testacular, but you know, whatevs.